-In February 2012, Rep. Buck McKeon (R-CA) and Rep. Linda Sanchez (D-CA) introduced H.R.
+In February 2012, Rep. Buck McKeon (R-CA) and Rep. Loretta Sanchez (D-CA) introduced H.R.
 4122, the “Big Cats and Public Safety Protection Act,” in the U.S. House of Representatives.

 The bill would prohibit breeding and private possession of big cats and would ensure that lions, tigers and other dangerous big cats do not threaten public safety, diminish global big cat conservation efforts, or live in deplorable or abusive conditions.

 Under the new bill, anyone who currently possesses tigers, lions, cougars, leopards, jaguars, cheetahs, and lion/tiger hybrids would be required to register their animals with the U.S. Department of Agriculture in order to keep them – but they couldn’t breed, sell, or acquire any new animals.

 From there, the bill would make it illegal to keep a big cat except at adequate facilities such as accredited zoos and certain wildlife sanctuaries where they can properly cared for, and would only allow breeding at accredited zoos, along with some research or educational institutions.

 The proposed legislation is being supported by a number of animal welfare and wildlife conservation groups including the International Fund for Animal Welfare, World Wildlife Fund (WWF), Born Free USA, Big Cat Rescue, the Ian Somerhalder Foundation (ISF), Animal Welfare Institute (AWI), the ROAR Foundation and the Humane Society of the United States (HSUS).

 Ohio votes for a bill